You’ve been comparing and researching superannuation funds, you’ve probably come across industry superannuation funds.

 - spouse contributions, or;

 - government co-contributions.

-Your super contributions are then invested by your industry super fund into an investment option that either you or your industry super fund chooses as a default investment.
+Your super contributions are then invested by your industry super fund into an investment option, either chosen by you, or chosen by your industry super fund as a default investment.